 Disclaimer Regarding Zoom Cloud Recording Retention Policy

 Due to limited server capacity, all Zoom recordings are kept on the Zoom server for a total of fifteen (15) days.
-After that, the recordings are moved to the Panopto Lecture Capture server and can be shared with the students via Blackboard.
+After that, the recordings are moved to the Panopto Lecture Capture server and can be shared with the students via Classes.
 Thus, students will still have the ability to watch the Zoom recordings throughout the semester.
 The recordings are retained on the Panopto server for a total of three (3) academic years and are then deleted to reclaim storage space for new recordings.

 One of the modes of instruction that will be implemented for the Fall semester in order to satisfy social distancing requirements will be the HyFlex model.
 In this mode, courses are delivered both in person and online at the same time by the same faculty member.
 Select classrooms on campus will be outfitted with a "Zoom Station," that will allow the faculty member to teach to a number of students in the classroom, while simultaneously teaching to a number of students connected to the class synchronously via a Zoom session.
 This model maximizes the potential for students to participate in a face to face course experience while adhering to the guidelines of social distancing.
 The challenge for the faculty in this mode is to ensure that both groups of students, in-person and online, are able to benefit from the same interactive learning experience.
 During these sessions, will we cover the basics of using the equipment and technology available in the classroom to facilitate this mode of instruction.
 Additionally, we will discuss best practices in pedagogy while employing the HyFlex model.

 In-Person HyFlex Trainings

 Educational Media will be offering in-person trainings beginning the week of January 27, 2021.
 You will be able to see the HyFlex Zoom Station in person.
 To sign up for a date, select the campus you would like to attend the training on and enter your full name in one of the available time slots.